wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 Prerequisites and set up guides are listed and linked to here: https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code

 **If you already have the .NET Core SDK and Visual Studio Code with C# set up:**

+Note: The code targets version 2.1 of the .NET Core framework.

 Clone this repository and then open the folder using Visual Studio Code's 'File/Open folder' option.